TITLE 17: CONSERVATION

 Section 4190.105 Review of Final Reports

-The Agency shall review final reports within 45 days after receiving a complete draft.
-If the Agency does not find the report acceptable, it shall provide specific comments concerning any problem.
-The Agency will receive at least two copies of the final report.
+The Department shall review final reports within 45 days after receiving a complete draft.
+If the Department does not find the report acceptable, it shall provide specific comments concerning any problem.
+The Department shall receive at least two copies of the final report.
 The land owning agency will receive at least one copy of the final report.
 The Museum will receive at least one copy of the final report, which will be among the materials provided to the Museum for curation.
 Final reports shall include the following:

 a) Transmittal Statement that will substantiate: